Together, We Can End Unsheltered Homelessness

 By the Numbers

-Portsmouth Union Church, one of Shelter Portland’s current nighttime emergency shelters, opened its doors as a warming shelter on cold nights in North Portland in 2014.
+Portsmouth Union Church opened its doors as a nighttime emergency shelter on cold nights in North Portland in 2014.
 But they quickly realized it wasn’t enough and began planning to convert a piece of the church’s property into a 20-unit apartment building.
 They partnered with Home First Development, Good Space Property Management, and Leaven Community Land and Housing Coalition and eventually opened doors to new residents in late 2023.

 When private developers and city and county leadership continue to partner with the city’s churches to remove barriers, like reducing SDCs, and incentivize with government and private grants, everyone wins – residents and neighborhoods alike.